schism-dev/schism/docs/getting-started/running-model.md

-To simulate the model, the model executable needs to be run inside the folder where all the model files reside.
+The model executable needs to be run inside the folder where all the model input files reside.
 The following inputs are minimum -

 1. hgrid.gr3
 2. vgrid.in